 Where the Education Committee considers an issue raised by an external examiner, Academic Affairs will inform the external examiner of the outcome.
 It should be noted that, after due consideration, the Education Committee may decide that no action will be taken on an issue.
 Academic Affairs will communicate any such ‘no action’ decision to the external examiner.

 External examiners must not identify individual students or staff in their reports.
-If this does happen, Academic Affairs will redact this information.
+If this does happen, Academic Affairs or the School will redact this information.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.